arpana23/temp-converter/README.md

-Languages used in this project is HTML5, CSS3 and JAVASCRIPT Deployment link - https://arpana23.github.io/temp-converter/
+Languages used in this project is HTML5, CSS3 and JAVASCRIPT.

+Deployment link - https://arpana23.github.io/temp-converter/